joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6827689/2025/11/21/lamelo-ball-hornets-future-trade-rumors-false-info/

 **Marjorie Taylor Greene Says She Plans to Resign in January**\
-`Ms. Greene, who was elected in 2020, positioned herself as a die-hard Trump supporter until a series of recent ruptures with the president, who recently unendorsed her.`\
+`Ms. Greene, who was elected in 2020, had positioned herself as a die-hard Trump supporter until a series of recent ruptures with the president, who recently unendorsed her.`\
 https://nytimes.com/2025/11/21/us/politics/marjorie-taylor-greene-resigns.html

 **On Police Footage and ‘The Perfect Neighbor’**\